martyna-nieckarz/Games-Engines-1-Assignment/README.md

 # Games Engines 1 Assignment
-This is a repository for my Game Engines 2020 - 2021 assignment
+This is a repository for my Game Engines 2020 - 2021 assignment.
+By Martyna Nieckarz, C17389181, DT282/4.
 ## Project Idea

 My project is called **Disco Road**.
 The goal of this project is to create an audio visualizer experience in Unity that will allow the user to walk or move along a never ending road surrounded by moving music bars and other visual effects.
 This program will procedurally generate both a path for the player to walk on as well as other visual elements based on data from an audio track.